-Risk factors You should carefully read and consider the information beginning on page 23 of this prospectus set forth under the heading "Risk Factors" and all other information set forth in this prospectus before deciding to invest in our common stock.
-New York Stock Exchange symbol TRGP Conflicts of interest An affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated, an underwriter in this offering, is selling 1,110,573 shares of common stock in connection with this offing and will own 1,663,138 shares of our common stock, representing a 3.9% ownership interest in us on a fully diluted basis upon completion of this offering.
+An affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated, an underwriter in this offering, is selling 1,110,280 shares of common stock in connection with this offing and will own 1,652,159 shares of our common stock, representing a 3.9% ownership interest in us on a fully diluted basis upon completion of this offering.
 Because of this relationship, this offering is being conducted in accordance with Rule 2720 of the NASD Conduct Rules (which are part of the FINRA Rules).
 This rule requires, among other things, that a qualified independent underwriter has participated in the preparation of, and has exercised the usual standards of due diligence with respect to, this prospectus and the registration statement of which this prospectus is a part.
 Barclays Capital Inc. is acting as the qualified independent underwriter.
-See "Underwriting (Conflicts of Interest)-Conflicts of Interest." nmon stock split, to conversion of our outstanding preferred stock into shares of our common stock and to the expected our new stock incentive plan, all of which are described under "- Our Structure and Ownership After This Offering."
+See "Indepreting (Conflicts of Interest)" Conflicts of Interest."